mrange/shader-advent-2024/day-15/README.md

 	<img src="assets/helloworld.png" alt="Hello World app in TIC-80" style="width: 50%;" />
 </p>

-Time for our first program!
 Whenever you start TIC-80 or enter the command `new lua` in the console, a basic "Hello, World" program is automatically created, complete with some starter code and sprites.
 ```lua
 t=0
 x=96